 Canaan, CT – Chronic pain is a debilitating and all-too-common reality for over 50 million Americans.
 Defined as discomfort persisting longer than three months, chronic pain can drastically impact a person’s quality of life.
 Many sufferers turn to prescription opioids for relief, without realizing that these powerful painkillers have a high potential for addiction.
+Many people, from sports athletes to young adults, struggle with painkiller abuse.
 With prescription drug overdose deaths on the rise in Connecticut, non-opioid treatments can be lifesaving.
 Here are four alternatives for alleviating chronic pain:

 - Acupuncture.
 Every year, approximately three million Americans are treated with acupuncture, a holistic treatment practice rooted in Chinese philosophy.
 “Acupuncture is an effective natural painkiller that increases energy and blood flow throughout the body,” says Sophia Hartell, acupuncturist at Mountainside.
 “Many who have struggled with addiction and mental health disorders find that acupuncture helps them achieve physical, mental, and spiritual balance, making them less likely to rely on substances to ease their discomfort.”
 Aside from offering a solution for chronic pain, acupuncture sessions can also aid those who regularly experience tension-type headaches.
 Nearly half of participants in a 2016 study said that acupuncture reduced their recurring headaches by 50 percent.